tenlevels/spruce/README.md

   - Aemiii91 for being my mentor and friend
   - Russ from RGC - His YouTube channel started it all for me
   - Huge thank you to Decojon for the Auto Save/Quick Shutdown + Resume feature!
+  - Help, support and Bootlogo function (and lots of other stuff!) from Shauninman.

 THANK YOU TO THE AMAZING MIYOO COMMUNITY!!